 - B. Any rider who has taken part in a World Championships, the Olympic games, continental championships, regional, games, the Commonwealth Games, or a World Cup during the current year, other than events for masters.

-Equipment and clothing will be in accordance with UCI regulations, specifically article 1.3.
-The following key regulations are provided.
 Note that it is the responsibility of the rider to be familiar with all of the regulations and to meet them.

 Riders may race in their national jersey, club jersey or a plain jersey.